soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 Now, if you think about how NNs work, at its core it is probabilistic and  meanwhile classical computers at its core, are deterministic systems.
 Deterministic systems lacks the randomness, the transistors are either firing a 0 or a 1.
 This becomes kind of frustrating especially during error correction when a transistor misfires.
 Another drawback of a deterministic Turing machine is that there is only one possible action.
 This seems highly inefficient.

 The advantage of deep learning is that it can take the randomness of a multi dimensional data and give a concise probabilistic prediction of what the data represents.
 Whether it be text classification , feature analysis etc [[17]](https://www.youtube.com/watch?v=OwDWOtFNsKQ&t=1898s&pp=ygUXdGhlcm1vZHluYW1pYyBjb21wdXRpbmc%3D) .
+Like encoder decoder models would do by utlizing a latent space(old school VAEs).

  There seems to be an energy cost, if we consider deterministic systems especially if there is noise or any adversarial element.
 GPUs have solved this issue to a certain  degree by leveraging  matrix multiplication ( the matmul function) , until you are encountering atypical distributions , GPUs won't be good at sampling those unless you are willing to throw a lot of compute at it.
 GPUs are pretty good at accelerating matmul , but more complex distributions need a more top down vertical kind of acceleration instead of limiting ourselves to a horizontal left to right sort of acceleration.

 Higher Dimensionality reduction still remains a problem.
 As we will see later, I will outline a way to use sophisticated  optimizers to solve just that.

 The only thing I can compare it with was when during the early days of RNNs, LSTMs and transformer models, was that of number of parametres was the talk of the town.
 The focus was solely on building bigger brains.
 Who could come up with models with more parametres.
 The parameter count between GPT, GPT-2 and other models  were the primary focus.
 As the years went on , we developed better attention mechanisms with the transformer models, found out ways to perform inference on 70B, 405B parameter models by using different kinds of approximation methods,  precision methods, FLOP utilization techniques and the focus shifted from just the number of parametres to performance on  benchmarks.
 It has also helped us to build and understand GPTs on a much more granular level.
 As I have also learned building [BabyGPT](https://github.com/soumyadip1995/BabyGPT)